Controlled Unclassified Information (CUI)

 Federally Mandated for Better Protections and Easier Sharing

-- Awareness training for all employees has been deployed.
-Specialized training/briefings will be provided for those who create and manage CUI on a regular basis.
+- Awareness training for all employees is ongoing and specialized.
+Training/briefings are provided for those who create and manage CUI on a regular basis.

 - A forthcoming Federal Acquisition Regulation (FAR) rule for CUI will require new contracts to include CUI terminology and practices.